945 avenue Beaumont, suite 101

 You’ll need to brush your teeth and gums after each meal but only twice a day with toothpaste.
 At other times, you can use just the toothbrush.
 The brushing action dislodges food remnants.
 You’ll only need to use dental floss once a day (preferably before bed).

 A conventional toothbrush with soft bristles is ideal for cleaning during your treatment, but a proper brushing technique is important.
 See images below for those proper techniques.

 Place the toothbrush under the braces and brush with a circular motion several times.

-The threader is used as a sewing needle to insert the floss underneath the wire between each pair of teeth.
-Once the floss is under the wire, slide the floss between the teeth and around them to clean them in the usual manner.
+The threader is used like a sewing needle, to insert the floss underneath the wire between teeth.
+Once the floss is under the wire, slide the floss between the teeth and around them in the way you would normally do it.